simplenetes-io/podc/PODSPEC.md

         These are single executables which conform to the Pod API.

 Very important to note is the `podc` yaml interpretor has a few restrictions compared to other yaml processors (because it is implemented in Bash).
-The most notable is that lists *must be intended*.
+The most notable is that lists *must be indented*.
 This will NOT work:
 ```yaml
 parent: